top of page

 ALTERED INTERCELLULAR COMMUNICATION

-Altered intercellular communication is the degradation of signaling between cells.
-Cells must be able process information from the outside, such as changes in temperature, variation in light levels, and availability of nutrients in order to thrive.
-As age-associated inflammation, or inflammaging, occurs in the body, cellular communication begins to break down.
 This causes a wide range of problems, resulting in cell damage and age-related disorders.
 This particular hallmark of aging is closely associated with other hallmarks, such as cellular senescence, so treating those may have an added benefit in treating this hallmark.
 This hallmark is also affected by others such as cellular senescence.
 A major approach used in lab animals to try and treat this hallmark involves decreasing energy intake through food while maintaining nutrient intake, also known as caloric restriction.
 Another option being explored to treat this hallmark is apheresis, a process in which blood is removed from the body, pro-aging signaling molecules are removed, and the blood reintroduced back into the body.
 One practical way to mitigate this hallmark is by maintaining and improving the gut microbiome.

 Adenosine Triphosphate (ATP)

-A molecule that carries energy within cells, the source of energy for use and storage at the cellular level
+A molecule that carries energy within cells, the source of energy for use and storage at the cellular level.

 Advanced Glycation End-products (AGEs)